AUSTRALIAN PARTNER VISAS

 • An eligible New Zealand Citizen

-There are other limitations on sponsors for Partner Visa.
+There are limitations in regard to sponsors for Partner Visa.
 Please call us for detailed information.

 Q What Are Dept Processing Times?

-Partner visa applications processing times tend to vary, at present the wait time has increased probably due to staff shortages at DOHA processing centres.
+Partner visa applications processing times tend to vary, at present the wait time has increased probably due to staff shortages at DHA processing centres.

 Quality of the evidence, submission documents and correct, logical filing will influence how quick the department finalises you visa application.